 All of these ideas (including the one covered in this article) have one important feature in common: they are made from waste products.

-“What we have come up with is a scalable technology.
-It allows us to transform biopolymers derived from food waste into smart fibers that can directly envelop food as a coating, "he says.
-Philip Demokritou, study author (that I link to you here).
+"What we have come up with is a scalable technology.
+It allows us to transform biopolymers derived from food waste into smart fibers that can directly wrap food as a coating," he says.
+Philip Democritou, study author (that I link to you here).